warmcat/lws-esp32-factory/README.md

 Once it connects, the DHCP information is shown, and it autonomously connects to a configurable server over https to check for updates.
 The user can select to have it autonomously download the update and restart.

 The user can also upload images by hand.
+The factory image understands how to update both the 1MB factory slot itself and the single 2.9MB OTA slot using autonomous upload from a server or the browser based file upload.

 ## Optional default peripherals